 Day 3: Sushi Making

-Spend the morning at a business incubator, which provides office space, strategic advice and funding for start-ups across a range of industries.
-You’ll have the chance to develop your own start-up idea and prepare a pitch for funding.
-Finish the day walking through thousands of red torii gates at the iconic Fushimi Inari Shrine.
+Visit a business incubator, which provides office space, strategic advice and funding for start-ups across a range of industries.
+Listen to a talk from a founder of one of the start-ups, before engaging in a start-up simulation.
+Develop a start-up idea and prepare a pitch for funding from investors at the incubator.